 The foreskin has protective, sensory, biomechanical, and immunological functions.
-Throughout life, the outer part of the foreskin protects the sensitive inner part of the foreskin and the glans from injury, abrasion, chafing, and infection.
+Throughout life, the outer part of the foreskin protects the sensitive inner part of the glans from injury, abrasion, chafing, and infection.
 The foreskin keeps its mucosal tissue and the glans soft and moist so that it maintains sensitivity.

 The foreskin also secretes immunological substances that fight infection, called lysozymes, and also produces natural lubricants, reducing the need for artificial lubricants during sex.

 In men, circumcision is sometimes considered a treatment option for the following conditions:

 Tight foreskin (phimosis) – where the foreskin is too tight to be pulled back over the head of the penis (glans); this can sometimes cause pain when the penis is erect and, in rare cases, passing urine may be difficult

 Recurrent balanitis – where the foreskin and head of the penis become inflamed and infected